akiratechhq/review-opyn-perp-vault-templates-2021-07/Readme.md

     emit CapUpdated(cap);
 ```

 When the event is emitted, the storage variable is used.
-This forces the an expensive `SLOAD` operation.
+This forces an expensive `SLOAD` operation.

 **Recommendation**